Menu

 I used to earn 400-500 per day on contract labour at that time and it was tough to manage things for all the children.
 But I made sure that Nadeem would get milk and ghee to become a well built youth.
 I did not want him to work like me and I always wanted him to lead a good life, which he has ensured with his performances.”

-• However, after a couple of years, Arshad had to make a choice between cricket and athletics.
+• However, after a couple of years, Arshad had to choose between cricket and athletics.
 Inspired by his two elder brothers, both of whom were athletes at the divisional level, Nadeem chose athletics after a thorough discussion with his coach.
 In an interview, while sharing the dilemma of leaving cricket, he said,

 Leaving cricket behind was not easy, but it turned out to be one of the best decisions of my life.
 My father was a labourer, we didn’t have the required resources or contacts to make it pro in cricket.
 My school’s PT [physical training] teachers Ajmal and Zafar looked after me well and helped me adjust to the change.”